Lassie Online

 Facts

-Because of Lassie Come Home (which began life as a short story for The Saturday Evening Post), people tend to think of author Knight as primarily a dog writer, confusing him with the more prolific Albert Payson Terhune, who wrote Lad: a Dog and other books about collies in the 1910s and 1920s.
-(See more about this in the FAQ.)
+Because of Lassie Come-Home (which began life as a short story for The Saturday Evening Post), people tend to think of author Knight as primarily a dog writer, confusing him with the more prolific Albert Payson Terhune, who wrote Lad: a Dog and other books about collies in the 1910s and 1920s.
+(See more about this matter in the FAQ.)
 At the time of Lassie Come-Home, Knight was most well known for his novel This Above All, later made into a movie starring Tyrone Power and Joan Fontaine.
-Knight wrote one other book of note, The Flying Yorkshireman, before being killed in a plane crash (circumstances surrounding the crash are still unknown).
+Knight wrote one other book of note, the humorous The Flying Yorkshireman, before being killed in a plane crash (circumstances surrounding the crash are still unknown).
 Lassie, incidentally, was based on Knight's own collie, "Toots."

 All the dogs portraying Lassie have been male.
 A female collie was hired to play the lead in Lassie Come Home, but when an opportunity came to film "Lassie" negotiating some rapids, the female reportedly would have nothing to do with the rushing water.
 Rudd Weatherwax's collie "Pal" was substituted, and not only stole the stunt but won the role.
-Weatherwax continued to use male collies in the role for a good reason: both sexes shed in the summer (when most movies and television shows traditionally film most of their episodes), but since the male has a thicker coat, he wouldn't look so scrawny during filming.
+Weatherwax continued to use male collies in the role for a good reason: both sexes shed in the summer (when most movies and television shows traditionally film most of their episodes), an event called "blowing coat," but since the male has thicker fur, he wouldn't look so scrawny during filming.
 Also, fans tend to think of Lassie as a "big heroic dog."
 Female collies are usually 10-15 pounds lighter than their male counterparts, therefore a male dog playing Lassie would look more impressive.
 Female collies were not ignored because they are any less intelligent; in fact, some of Lassie's stunt doubles have been females.

 Also in a small part in The Courage of Lassie, as the boy who injures the collie pup, is Carl Switzer, "Alfalfa" from Our Gang, a.k.a.
 The Little Rascals.